Standard 30 MF

 The use of HRG technology together with the simple design makes it extremely reliable with no wear and tear and no need for maintenance.

-Developed with a strong focus on robustness, Standard 30 MF settles even at rough sea states and provides heading output even if speed and latitude input fails – a significant advantage over other compass systems.
+Provides heading output even if speed and latitude input fails – a significant advantage over other compass systems

 Highest operational safety under harshest environmental conditions.